Camping in Kakadu

 There are only unpowered campsites available, but the campground does have toilets, showers and a boat ramp at Mardukal Billabong.

 Jabiru is the perfect spot for any anglers who want a comfortable place to rest their head at the end of a successful day fishing, with East Alligator River and Yellow Water just a short drive away.

 Being the main town in Kakadu, Jabiru has everything you need including a shopping centre, service station, medical clinic and even a golf course and swimming pool.
 Choose to stay at Kakadu Lodge or Anbinik Kakadu Resort.

-Merl campground is located right next to East Alligator River which is a known spot for catching barramundi.
-When you’ve caught your fill, we recommend checking out the scenic walk through rock formations to Cahills Crossing or driving the 3km to the Ubirr rock art site, which is one of the best places in the Top End to watch the sunset.
+Merl campground is right next to East Alligator River, which is a known spot for catching barramundi.
+When you’ve caught your fill, we recommend checking out the scenic walk through rock formations to Cahills Crossing or driving 3km to the Ubirr rock art site, which is one of the best places in the Top End to watch the sunset.

 Roll out of bed and onto the water

 If you’re planning a trip to Kakadu, then definitely pack your bathers and experience some of the most beautiful swimming holes in the world.
 After a short walk, you’ll want nothing more than to dive into these refreshing, natural pools.